ProbedJS/work-pool/README.md

 #  work-pool

 A high-performance and flexible work pool.
+This was built specifically to address the specific needs of @probedjs/testing.

 - Works with both CommonJS and ECMAScript modules.
-- Supports task discovery.
 - Heuristic-based task assignment.
 - Supports both synchronous and asynchronous tasks.
 - Work stealing.